zserge/zserge.github.io/src/blog/tcl-interpreter.md

 * Extreme minimalism.
 It should fit on an MCU with 16K of NAND.
 * It should be easy to extend by writing your own commands in C.
 * All parts should be isolated and should be easy to replace/customize.
-* Default implementation should prefer size of performance.
+* Default implementation should prefer size over performance.
 * Lexer should tell when the end of the command is met so that we could read user input byte by byte and execute command only when it's fully read.
 * All parts of the interpreter should be covered with tests.